nashville-software-school/client-side-mastery/book-7-honey-rae-repairs/chapters/KK_STORES.md

 # Kandy Korner Locations

-1. Create a couple of objects in your `database.json` file to represent some locations.
+* Create a few of objects in your `database.json` file to represent some locations.
-1. Create a directory to hold all of your files for locations.
-1. Create a module for the location list component.
-1. In your location list module, utilize the `useEffect()` React hook to get the array of locations from your API.
-All of this will be nearly identical to Honey Rae's.
-1. Then render all locations in the browser.
+* A list of locations can be seen by customers and employees.
+* Add a navbar item that both kinds of users can click on.
+* When clicked, display a list of locations.
+Display the address and the square footage.
+Use any layout and colors that you want.